SeraVault/isotopeiq-satellite/USER_GUIDE.md

 **Parser Script** — A server-side script that receives raw collection output via stdin and must write valid canonical JSON to stdout.

 **Policy** — The main scheduling unit.
-Binds one or more devices to a collection profile (or individual scripts) and defines when collection should run.
+Binds one or more devices to a Script Job and defines when collection should run.

-**Push Token** — A per-device secret used by push-mode devices to authenticate when calling `POST /api/push/`.
+**Post-Collection Action** — A configured trigger/destination pair on a policy that sends a notification or export automatically when a certain event occurs (new baseline, drift detected, or always).

-**Volatile Fields** — Configuration fields that change frequently and legitimately without indicating a real configuration problem (e.g., uptime counters, DHCP lease counts, sysctl runtime values).
-Volatile Rules tell the drift engine which fields to strip before comparison.
+**Script Job** — An ordered pipeline of script steps.
+Each step can run on the remote device or on the Satellite server.
+Steps can pipe output to subsequent steps, save output, enable baseline storage, and enable drift detection.
+Script Jobs are what Policies reference.

-**Volatile Rule** — A database-managed rule that instructs the drift detector to ignore specific fields, array items, or entire sections during comparison.
-Rules are cached for 60 seconds and evaluated server-side.
-See [Volatile Rules](#volatile-rules).
+**Volatile Fields / Drift Exclusions** — Configuration fields that change frequently and legitimately without indicating a real configuration problem.
+Managed as Drift Exclusion rules.

 ---